2DegreesWest/3DModel/README.md

 ![3D model - at risk buildings - image 4](./media/image16.png)

-If you make a beautiful map using OS data - let us know!
+If you create a beautiful 3D model using OS data - let us know!